‘We have nowhere to go:’ Residents at Jacksonville apartment complex ask for answers after being told to vacate

 JACKSONVILLE, N.C.
 (WNCT) – Residents from Town Center Apartments in Jacksonville learned they have 60 days to vacate the property due to safety and redistricting factors.

-They said they were told the City of Jacksonville plans to demolish the complex come October, but they have gotten no answers on if they will be assisted in moving or where they can move.
+They said they were told the City of Jacksonville plans rezone the complex come October or tear it all down at Tuesday nights city council meeting, but they have gotten no answers on if they will be assisted in moving or where they can move.

 Felisha Benson, her mother and three children are facing this issue now.
 Benson said last week she got a yellow sticker on her door deeming her apartment was unsafe.
 She cannot afford to move.